bnodnarb/AIRMF/_posts/map/01-01-01-intended-purpose.md

 <details>
 <summary markdown="span">**About**</summary>
 <br>
-Mapping context may include examination of the following:
+It is not necessarily possible to have advanced knowledge about all potential settings in which a system will be deployed.
+To help delineate the bounds of acceptable deployment, context mapping may include examination of the following:
-* intended and actual deployment setting.
+* intended, prospective,and actual deployment setting.
-* specific set of users.
+* specific set or types of users.
 * operator or subject expectations.
 * concept of operations.
 * intended purpose and impact of system use.